Over a barrel

 To be 'over a barrel' is to be left without choice; in someone else's power.

 What's the origin of the phrase 'Over a barrel'?

-This is an American phrase and first appeared in the mid-20th century.
-It is supposed that it alludes to the actual situation of being draped over a barrel, either to empty the lungs of someone who has been close to drowning, or to give a flogging.
+This is an American phrase and first appeared in the late-19th century.
+It alludes to the actual situation of being draped over a barrel, either to empty the lungs of someone who has been close to drowning, or to give a flogging.
 Either way, the position of helplessness and in being under someone else's control is what is being referred to.